PastelPrism/freecodecamp-full-stack-developer/README.md

 Every project comes with **extra challenges** from a teacher who reviews these projects.
 For this one it was building 5 different templates to keep as a placeholder for as long as I'm working these projects.
-Every project will come with it's own extra challenge itself 🥰 Soon this section will be updated with said extra challenges.
+Every project will come with it's own extra challenge itself 🥰
+Soon this section will be updated with said extra challenges, for now the challenges that are done are added in the curriculum overview.

 <img src="assets/pastel-banner.jpg" width="100%" height="5px" />